linode/docs/docs/kubernetes/how-to-deploy-linkerd-with-linode-kubernetes-engine/index.md

     This command generates a Kubernetes manifest and control plane resources.
 It then pipes the manifest to `kubectl apply` which instructs Kubernetes to add these resources to the cluster.

-1. Validate the installation of Linkered control plane by running the following command:
+1. Validate the installation of Linkerd control plane by running the following command:

         linkerd check